-Cliffs and Crags are a favourite spot for nesting birds
+Cliffs and Crags are a favourite spot

 The BMC negotiates and agrees seasonal climbing restrictions to protect nesting birds with a variety of conservation bodies.
 Climbers have a great reputation for observing these restrictions and this is a reminder that all of this year’s seasonal restrictions are now in force.